Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Vinte mil reis mensaes são uma vergonha social!

-Twenty thousand francs a month is a social shame!
+Twenty thousand reis a month are a social disgrace!

 Por outro lado, ha sobre este globo coisas prodigiosas: ha vinhos de Borgonha, como por exemplo o Romanée-Conti de 58 e o Chambertin de 61, que custam, cada garrafa, de dez a onze mil reis; e quem bebe o primeiro calix, não hesitará, para beber o segundo, em assassinar seu pai...

-On the other hand, there are wondrous things on this globe: there are Burgundian wines, such as the Romanée-Conti of '58 and the Chambertin of '61, which cost, each bottle, from ten to eleven thousand reis; and whoever drinks the first cup will not hesitate, to drink the second, to kill his father...
+On the other hand, there are prodigious things on this globe: there are Burgundy wines, such as the Romanée-Conti of 58 and the Chambertin of 61, which cost, each bottle, from ten to eleven thousand reis; and whoever drinks the first glass, will not hesitate, to drink the second, to murder his father...

 Fabricam-se em Paris e em Londres carruagens de tão suaves molas, de tão mimosos estofos, que é preferivel percorrer n'ellas o Campo Grande, a viajar, como os antigos deuses, pelos céos, sobre os fôfos coxins das nuvens...

-They make in Paris and London carriages with such smooth springs, such tender upholstery, that it is preferable to travel in them across the Grand Field, rather than to travel, like the ancient gods, through the skies, on the luxurious cushions of the clouds...
+They manufacture in Paris and London carriages with such soft springs, such luxurious upholstery, that it's preferable to travel in them on the Campo Grande, than to travel, like the ancient gods, through the heavens, on the soft cushions of the clouds...

 Não farei á sua instrucção a offensa de o informar que se mobilam hoje casas, d'um estylo e d'um conforto, que são ellas que realisam superiormente esse regalo ficticio, chamado outr'ora a «Bemaventurança».

-I will not insult your intelligence by informing you that houses are moving today, in a style and with a comfort that they excel in this fictitious gift, once called "Bliss."
+I won't insult your intelligence by informing you that today, houses are furnished in a style and with a comfort that superiorly realize that fictitious pleasure, once called the "Blessedness".

 Não lhe fallarei, Theodoro, d'outros gozos terrestres: como, por exemplo, o Theatro do Palais Royal, o baile Laborde, o Café Anglais...

-I will not tell you, Theodore, of other earthly pleasures: such as the Theatre of the Palais Royal, the Laborde ball, the Café Anglais...
+I won't tell you, Theodoro, about other earthly pleasures: like, for example, the Theatre of the Palais Royal, the Laborde ball, the Café Anglais...

 Só chamarei a sua attenção para este facto: existem sêres que se chamam Mulheres―differentes d'aquelles que conhece, e que se denominam Femeas.

-I will only draw your attention to this fact: there are beings who call themselves Women—different from those you know, and called Females.
+I will only draw your attention to this fact: there are beings called Women - different from those you know, and who are called Females.

 Estes sêres, Theodoro, no meu tempo, a paginas 3 da Biblia, apenas usavam exteriormente uma folha de vinha.

-These beings, Theodore, in my time, on page 3 of the Bible, wore only a vine leaf externally.
+These beings, Theodoro, in my time, on page 3 of the Bible, only wore a leaf of vine as outer clothing.

 Hoje, Theodoro, é toda uma symphonia, todo um engenhoso e delicado poema de rendas, baptistes, setins, flôres, joias, cachemiras, gazes e velludos...